risk-first/website/menagerie/Dependency-Risk.md

 Although life exists at the bottom of the ocean around [hydrothermal vents](https://en.wikipedia.org/wiki/Hydrothermal_vent), it is a very different kind of life to us, and has a different set of dependencies given it's circumstances.

-This tells us a lot about dependency risk right here:
+This tells us a lot about [Dependency Risk](Dependency-Risk) right here:
  - On the one hand, depending on something else is very often helpful, and quite often essential.
 (For example, all animals that _move_ seem to depend on oxygen).
  - However, as soon as you have dependencies, you need to take into account of their _reliability_.
 (Living near a river or stream gives you access to fresh water, for example).
  - Successful organisms _adapt_ to the dependencies available to them (like the thermal vent creatures).